 The US financing ecosystem is often considered as the most accomplished example of a market-based financial system.
 This has however not always been the case.
-In just under twenty years, the share of banks in the financing of the US economy shrunk
+In just under twenty years, the share of

 (7) At this point in time we have decided to delay the publication of the report to ensure it remained relevant both from a content and timing perspectives.